learn-co-students/careers-linkedin-v-000/README.md

 ## A Complete Profile Matters

 A person with a complete LinkedIn profile (scoring 100%, or an “all-star”) is 40 times more likely to receive opportunities through the platform.
 This is because LinkedIn will rank complete profiles higher in their internal search than incomplete.
-Meaning if a recruiter is looking for a “full-stack developer” in Philadelphia, you’ll show up higher in the results than your peers if your profile is complete, but theirs is not.
+Meaning if a recruiter is looking for a candidate with your qualifications, you’ll show up higher in the results than your peers if your profile is complete, but theirs is not.
 Even if your skills and experience are comparable.

 So, having a complete profile is important.
 And here is what you need to do to achieve a completed profile:

 1. A profile photo
 2. Include your industry and location
 3. Have an up-to-date headline listed, with keywords that will help recruiters find you
-4. Have an up-to-date current position listed, with a description (indicate that you are a full-time *student* of web development if that is the case)
+4. Have an up-to-date current position listed, with a description (indicate that you are a full-time *student* in your field of study, if that is the case)
-5. A summary section that describes a bit about your past and how you discovered web development.
+5. A summary section that describes a bit about your past and how you discovered your new caareer of choice.
 6. At least two previous positions (with an impact/achievement-focused description of your responsibilities, just like on your resume)
 7. Your skills (with a minimum of 3)
 8. Education